microsoft/trident/README.md

 - **hostConfiguration**: describes the host configuration.
 This is the configuration that Trident will apply to the host (same payload as `hostConfigurationFile`, but directly embedded in the Trident configuration).
-- **hostConfigurationFile**: path to the host configuration file.
+- **hostConfigurationFile**: path to the Host Configuration file.
 This is a YAML file that describes the host configuration in the Host Configuration format.
 - **kickstart**: describes the host configuration in the kickstart format.
 This is the configuration that Trident will apply to the host (same payload as `kickstartFile`, but directly embedded in the Trident configuration).
 WIP, early preview only.
 - **kickstartFile**: path to the kickstart file.
-This is a kickstart file that describes the host configuration in the kickstart format.
+This is a kickstart file that describes the Host Configuration in the kickstart format.
 WIP, early preview only.
 TODO: document what is supported.

 For more details on the Host Configuration format: